newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In New York, the official description of the court that hears cases involving families and children is the Family Court of the State of New York.
 Each county in New York State has a Family Court.
 There is also one in the Big Apple called the New York City Family Court.
 Also known as the Family Court of the State of New York within the City of New York, it has a courthouse in each of the five boroughs (counties) that make up the city.

 The Family Court is a specialized court and part of the state’s Unified Court System.
-It handles domestic relations cases including those involving child abuse, neglect, custody, support, and visitation.
+It handles domestic relations cases, including those involving child abuse, neglect, custody, support, and visitation.
 Its jurisdiction also covers guardianship, juvenile delinquency, adoption, paternity, and domestic violence.
-The court also makes decisions regarding persons in need of supervision (PINS).
+The court also makes decisions regarding persons needing supervision (PINS).

 New York Family Courts do not hear divorce cases.
 Those are filed with the New York Supreme Court.
 Unlike most states, the Supreme Court is not the highest court in the state.
 Rather, it is a trial court with branches in all 62 counties of New York.